-Students will receive guidance during data collection of their qualitative research project.
-Students will learn the fundamentals of qualitative data collection and analysis and reporting of qualitative results.
-Students will complete their classroom-based research project as described in the research proposal from EDUC 697.
+In this course, students will carry out and complete their quantitative research project.
+Students will learn the fundamentals of quantitative data collection and analysis, and reporting of quantitative results.
+Students will also write a discussion section in which they describe the implications of their findings.